 SAFE’s mission is to improve the representation of ordinary citizens in the EU debate concerning the future of EU food regulation.
 Let our voices be heard by the key people involved in the EU legislation process!

 - Lobbying: The food sector has become one of the most heavily regulated sectors in the European Union, with an increasing number of Regulations directly addressing consumers and businesses of each Member State.
 It is in Brussels that the EU Institutions, the politics and the agro food business decide the future of our food system and it is in this city that the Safe Food Advocacy Europe association (SAFE) should build an efficient lobbying strategy.
 Many agro-food business lobbyists work in Brussels to defend the business interest of the food industry and are focused not on consumer health.
-Therefore professional lobbyists will work for SAFE and will be in close contact with all key persons involved in the EU legislation process, including Members of the European Parliament, officials of the European Commission, attachés of Member States’ Permanent Representations to the EU, etc…
+Therefore professional lobbyists work for SAFE and are in close contact with all key persons involved in the EU legislation process, including Members of the European Parliament, officials of the European Commission, attachés of Member States’ Permanent Representations to the EU, etc…

 - Supporting Research: identify priority areas for research and raising funds for independent research on food components and direct consequences for consumer’s health.